omab/django-social-auth/doc/configuration.rst

     SOCIAL_AUTH_PROCESS_EXCEPTIONS = 'social_auth.utils.log_exceptions_to_messages'

-  The function parameters will ``request`` holding the current request object, ``backend`` with the current backend and ``err`` which is the exception instance.
+  The function parameters are ``request`` holding the current request object, ``backend`` with the current backend and ``err`` which is the exception instance.